gonmf/dakilang/README.md

 Daki can be used both in interactive and non-interactive mode.
 Currently only non-interactive is supported.

-In non-interactive mode, the interpreter reads one or more .dl files in sequence, and interpretes each line as if input in interactive mode.
+In non-interactive mode, the interpreter reads one or more text files in sequence, and interpretes each line as if input in interactive mode.

-A .dl file can contain five types of instructions:
+A Daki language text file can contain five types of instructions:

 1. Comments
 2. New declarations